enkidevs/curriculum/lua/roblox-studio/tweening-service-i/tween-service-intro.md

 For instance, we can go from a transparency of 1 to 0.5, change an orientation little by little to a specific point, or even change colors!

-As long as there is a point A and a point B, tweening is a tool that is much **more efficient and flexible** than making loops.
+As long as there is a point A and a point B, tweening is a tool that is much **more efficient, flexible and smoother** than making loops.

 ---